dgraph-io/dgraph-docs/content/howto/export-data.md

 +++
-title = "Export data from Dgraph" type = "docs" keywords = "export, data, self hosted"
+title = "Export data"
+type = "docs"
+keywords = "export, data, self hosted" weight = 3
 [menu.main]
-    parent = "exportdata"
+    identifier = "exportdata"
-    weight = 3
+    parent = "howto"
 +++

-As an `Administrator` you can export data on all nodes, configure the Alpha server, specify the export format, export to an object store, disable HTTPS for exports, and encrypt exports
+As an `Administrator` you can export data from Dgraph to an an object store, NFS, or a file path.

+When you export data, three files are generated:

+* `g01.gql_schema.gz`: The GraphQL schema file.
+This file can be imported using the Schema APIs
+* `g01.json.gz` or `g01.rdf.gz`: the data from your instance in JSON format or RDF format.
+By default, Dgraph exports data in RDF format.
+* `g01.schema.gz`: This file is the internal Dgraph schema.
+If you have set up the Dgraph Cloud instance with a GraphQL schema, then you can ignore this file.

 ## Export data using  the GraphQL admin endpoint